 The basic decision in optimization is how you want to get from your initial guess to a final value: a few clever steps in parameter space, or a lot of simple steps.
 Being "clever" means using a lot of information about the function, either computed at each new evaluation point (e.g. its derivatives and possibly second derivatives with respect to each argument) or else built up gradually over the search for the minimum.
 Using this information the algorithm tries to identify a good direction in which to search for a local minimum.
 For example, the first and second derivatives at the current evaluation point define a quadratic approximation to the objective function.
-But rather than jumping directly to the minimum of the quadratic approximation, the algorithm does a one-dimensional search along the line connecting the current evaluation point and the minimum of the quadratic approximation algorithm) is then used as the next evaluation point.
+But rather than jumping directly to the minimum of the quadratic approximation, the algorithm does a one-dimensional search along the line connecting the current evaluation point and the minimum of the quadratic approximation.
+The point on that line where the function value is smallest (as approximated by a one-dimensional minimization algorithm) is then used as the next evaluation point.
 Methods of this type in optim include BFGS and L-BFGS-B. Both of these use derivatives of the objective function, either supplied by the user as a function or else computed numerically by forming difference quotients, and build up an approximate second derivative as the function and its derivative are repeatedly evaluated.